ksavransky/SuperPong/README.md

   - [ ] Points are scored when player misses ball with paddle and it flies off the screen.
   - [ ] Ball is served in random direction to one of the players
   - [ ] Setting choices include 3 difficulty levels and 3 speed options.
+  - [ ] Game has thematic retro music and sounds effects.
   - [ ] Pressing "P" pauses the game loop.
+  - [ ] Pressing "M" mutes music and sound.
   - [ ] 10 points wins the game and player can restart the game.

 ## Views